Paying for care services at home

 There are 3 options as detailed below:

-• Direct service: a situation where the care provider invoices the local authority who will then invoice the individual for their contribution towards the cost of the care as identified by the financial assessment
+- Direct service: a situation where we arrange a care provider to provide the required care/support.
+We invoice the person for payment of the persons client contribution towards the cost of the care.

-• Direct payment: a situation where the individual chooses to source the care themselves and pay for this from the allocated funds.
-The individual is required to open a direct payment account which is used solely for the care budget.
+- Direct payment: a situation where the person chooses to source the care themselves and pay for this from the allocated funds.
+The person is required to open a direct payment account which is used solely for the care budget.
 The local authority will pay the weekly assessed personal budget, less the assessed client contribution, to that account monthly.
-The individual must pay their assessed weekly contribution to that account also.
+The person must pay their assessed weekly contribution to that account.
 The monies should then be used for the provision of their care.
-There is a requirement for the individual to present accounts showing the monies deposited and spent from the account when requested to do so.
+There is a requirement for the person to present accounts showing the monies deposited and spent from the account when requested to do so.

-• Managed direct payment: if the individual, or their financial representative, is unable to manage the accounts themselves, they may choose a “managed direct payment” where a company called Enham are engaged to manage the budget for them.
-In this instance, the council and the individual pay their contribution to Enham as explained above and Enham make all payments on behalf of the individual in respect of their care as well as managing and providing audit information as required.
+- Managed direct payment: if the person, or their financial representative, is unable to manage a direct payment themselves, they may choose a “managed direct payment”.
+This is where a company called Enham are engaged to manage the budget for them.
+In this instance, both the council and the person pay their contribution to Enham, and Enham make all payments on behalf of the person in respect of their care.
+Enham will also manage and provide audit information on the use of the Direct Payment when required.

 Should you fail to make an application for that income or benefit, the local authority may continue to include an amount as income you are entitled to and haven’t claimed, this is known as notional income.

 The Care Act 2014 states that only the cared for person’s income should be taken into account.
-However, there are some circumstances for example, where a couple receive joint income or benefits such as pension credit or universal credit, where it is necessary for us to consider the income of the couple and completed a joint assessment where we apportion the income accordingly.
+However, there are some circumstances where it is necessary to consider the income of a couple and complete a joint assessment, for example, where a couple receive joint income or benefits such as pension credit or universal credit.
+In a joint assessment we will apportion the income and certain household expenses accordingly.

-In addition, there may be circumstances where it may be beneficial for us to consider you as one of a couple.
-Where a full declaration of joint income, capital and assets is made we will apply the calculation that benefits you most.
+There may also be circumstances where it may be beneficial for us to consider you as one of a couple and complete a joint assessment.
+Where this may be the case, we will invite a full declaration of joint income, capital and assets to enable us to apply the calculation that benefits you most.

-If your spouse or partner does not want to declare their income, capital or assets, they are not required to do so.
+If your spouse or partner does not want to declare their income, capital or assets, they are not required to do so however, we would then not be able to consider a joint assessment.

 You have a duty to notify this department immediately should there be any changes that may affect our assessment.